 The Experienced Technical, Supervisor, or Manager (TSM) Card is meant for individuals who have registered for a construction-related NVQ/SVQ Level 3, SVQ at SCQF Level 6 or higher.
 Besides that, you need to have at least one year of experience within the last three years.

 Once obtained, the TSM Card remains valid for a period of three years, but it cannot be renewed.

-The Experienced Worker card is valid for 1 year.
+The Experienced Worker Card is valid for 1 year.
 This card too can’t be renewed.

-The name of the card itself indicates who should receive it.
-The industry placement card is for those who’ve signed up for construction related training programmes or qualifications.
+The Industry Placement Card is for those who’ve signed up for construction-related training programmes or qualifications.
 One mandatory requirement that you need to check before you decide to pursue this card is that the programme or qualification must include at least 30 days of work placement such as the Trainee Skills Development Programme.

-The Industry Placement card is valid for 3 years and it also cannot be renewed.
+The Industry Placement Card is valid for 3 years.
+This card can’t be renewed once expired.